Anthony Oliveira: Comics

 Oliveira has written for a number of major comics lines and characters, including Marvel Comics' Captain Marvel, the Young Avengers, and the X-Men, as well as Steven Universe.
 Oliveira's works have been described by comics reviewers as "rewarding, fun, and heartfelt", with Oliveira described as "a thoughtful writer" with "a deft hand".

-He is the creator and ongoing writer of Avengers Academy: Marvel's Voices (as of December 2024), for which he created the Korean-Canadian character "Justin" Jin Joon-Sung, the Kid Juggernaut, a character praised by fans and critics for addressing the orientalism in superhero comics.
+He was the creator and writer of Avengers Academy: Marvel's Voices (May 2024 – September 2025), for which he created the Korean-Canadian character "Justin" Jin Joon-Sung, the Kid Juggernaut, a character praised by fans and critics for addressing the orientalism in superhero comics.

-Oliveira's comics have won multiple awards, including two GLAAD Media Awards: the 2021 award for Outstanding Comic Book for Lords of Empyre: Emperor Hulkling and the 2023 award for Outstanding Graphic Novel or Anthology for Young Men in Love, which also won the Gayming Magazine Best LGBTQ Comic Book Moment Award.
+Oliveira's comics have won multiple awards, including 3 GLAAD Media Awards: the 2021 award for Outstanding Comic Book for Lords of Empyre: Emperor Hulkling, the 2023 award for Outstanding Graphic Novel or Anthology for Young Men in Love, which also won the Gayming Magazine Best LGBTQ Comic Book Moment Award, and the 2026 award for Outstanding Comic Book for Avengers Academy: Marvel's Voices.
 Emperor Hulkling #1 (with Chip Zdarsky) was named a "Best Single Issue (One-Shot or Otherwise)" by AIPT Comics in 2020 and included by Syfy.com among the best comics of 2020.

-Oliveira's first graphic novel Apocrypha is due to be published by Harper Teen in 2024.
+Oliveira's first graphic novel Apocrypha was published by Harper Teen in 2024.

 Prose writing

 Oliveira's debut novel Dayspring was published in April 2024 by Strange Light Press (a division of Penguin Random House).
-Dayspring was one of the most anticipated books of 2024 by GQ and the Toronto Star and one of the best books of 2024 by The Globe and Mail and included in Indigo's Top 100 Best Books of 2024.
+Dayspring was one of the most anticipated books of 2024 by GQ and the Toronto Star, was ranked one of the best books of 2024 by The Globe and Mail, and was included in Indigo's Top 100 Best Books of 2024.
 The book is based on Oliveira's 2019 short story of the same name, published in Hazlitt, which won the 2020 National Magazine Award for fiction.
 The book became an international bestseller and garnered critical acclaim in both popular and academic media.

 Dayspring was the winner of the 2024 Writers Trust Dayne Ogilvie Prize for LGBTQ Emerging Writers.

 Oliveira's short story, "An Incident at Exeter", was adapted into a podcast by Pseudopod.
 Oliveira was a guest judge for Event magazine's 2019 non-fiction contest.

 His short story, "Ganymede", described by the publisher as "an epic poem space opera choose your own adventure", appears in the queer sci-fi/fantasy anthology I Want That Twink Obliterated by Bona Books.